 Ozone Action Days

 The Arkansas Department of Health has broad overview of environmental conditions and hazards that affect the citizens of Arkansas.
-Ozone Action Days (OAD) is a public awareness program of Metroplan, in partnership with the Arkansas Department of Environmental Quality, Arkansas Department of Health, and the Arkansas State Highway and Transportation Department.
+Ozone Action Days (OAD) is a public awareness program of Metroplan, in partnership with the Arkansas Division of Environmental Quality, Arkansas Department of Health, and the Arkansas State Highway and Transportation Department.
 The program is designed to help central Arkansas by keeping you informed about potentially harmful ground-level ozone.
-Ground-level ozone is the bad type of ozone that is created when pollutants mix with sunlight.
+Ground-level ozone is a bad type of ozone that is created when pollutants mix with sunlight.
 Breathing this type of ozone can cause a number of problems including chest pain, coughing, throat irritation, and congestion.

 An Ozone Action Day is declared when weather conditions are likely to combine with pollution emissions to form high levels of ozone near the ground that may cause harmful health effects.
 People and businesses should take action to reduce emissions of ozone-causing pollutants.

-Local air quality experts (usually meteorologists) use air quality computer models, weather data, measurements of pollution levels, and local experience to come with a daily air pollution forecast.
+Local air quality experts (usually meteorologists) use air quality computer models, weather data, measurements of pollution levels, and local experience to come up with a daily air pollution forecast.
 When this forecast indicates that high temperatures, light winds, no rain, and/or a wind direction blowing in polluted air from another area will combine to cause ozone levels in excess of the federal standards, an Ozone Action Day is declared.

 Ozone Action Day Tips

 - Conserve electricity and set your air conditioner at a higher temperature.

 - Choose a cleaner commute -- share a ride to work or use public transportation.
 Bicycle or walk to errands when possible.